Ilio Barontini: Biography

 In December 1938 he traveled to Ethiopia through Egypt and Sudan on request of the Communist International.
-Based in the Gojjam region, Barontini and a handful of Italian Communists helped organize and train resistance groups to the Italian occupation under the command of degiac Mangascia Giamberie.
+Based in the Gojjam region, Barontini and a handful of Italian Communists helped organize and train resistance groups to the Italian occupation under the command of degiac (Dejazmach) Mangascia Giamberie (or Mengesha Jembere).
 They also printed a bilingual clandestine newspaper, La Voce degli Etiopi.

 The group returned to France in the spring of 1940, after suffering injuries and losing radio contact with Europe.

 After the German invasion he was interned in Le Vernet until the Soviet government, which was still cooperating with the Axis at the time, claimed him as his citizen and requested his release.
-Once released Barontini worked with the FTP-MOI in Marseilles area, which he organized among Italian emigrants, and the GAP and the Garibaldi Brigades (of which he was regional commander in Emilia-Romagna) in Italy.
+Once released Barontini worked with the FTP-MOI in Marseille area, which he organized among Italian emigrants, and the GAP and the Garibaldi Brigades (of which he was regional commander in Emilia-Romagna) in Italy.

 After World War II he became a member of the Central Committee of the now-renamed Italian Communist Party (PCI).
 He sat in the National Council, a provisional legislative body created in the months immediately following the end of the war.
 In 1946 he was elected to the Constituent Assembly, and in 1948 to the first Senate of the Italian Republic.
 As a Senator he was secretary of the body's Defense Committee.

-He died in 1951 in a road accident near Florence, while returning from a party meeting.
+He died on 22 January 1951 in a road accident in Scandicci near Florence, while returning from a party meeting.